Stability Boundaries and Motor Performance in Delayed Robot-Mediated Dyadic Interactions: Experimental Methodology

 \subsection{Task Description}

-The experimental task was designed as a tracking exercise, where the nominal target trajectory $\mathbf{p}^*(t)$ is a time-variant, preprogrammed movement:

-with $A = 0.05$\,m, $B = 0.1$\,m, and $\omega = 2.59\,\mathrm{rad\,s^{-1}}$.
-Turlapati et al.~[16] investigated a machine learning-based human-like tracking task, in which participants were instructed to trace a figure shape identical to that described by Equation~\ref{eq:norminal target}.
-The collected data in~[16] exhibited an angular frequency of $2.59 \pm 0.42\,\mathrm{rad\,s^{-1}}$ ($n=10$).
-For the HEBI manipulator connected to H-MAN\textsubscript{1} (denoted HEBI\textsubscript{1}), the target trajectory matches the nominal trajectory without disturbance, $\mathbf{p}_{1}^*(t) = \mathbf{p}^*(t)$, representing the superior participant setup.
-Its kinematics are defined as:
+The experimental task was designed as a tracking exercise.
+The nominal target trajectory is a time-variant, preprogrammed movement $\mathbf{p}^*(t) = ^{\mathrm{T}}$, with $A = 0.05$\,m, $B = 0.1$\,m, and $\omega = 2.59\,\mathrm{rad\,s^{-1}}$.
+Turlapati et al.~\cite{TurlapatiCampolo2024} investigated a human-like tracking task using a figure shape identical to that described by $\mathbf{p}^*(t)$.
+Their collected data in~\cite{TurlapatiCampolo2024} exhibited an angular frequency of $2.59 \pm 0.42\,\mathrm{rad\,s^{-1}}$ ($n=10$).
+To emulate an expert participant, one HEBI-based robot (denoted HEBI\textsubscript{1}) is connected to H-MAN\textsubscript{1}.
+Its target trajectory strictly matches the nominal trajectory without disturbance, $\mathbf{p}_{1}^*(t) = \mathbf{p}^*(t)$.
+The kinematics are defined as:

-where $\boldsymbol{\tau}_1$ denotes the commanded torques for HEBI\textsubscript{1}, and the human-like movement stiffness is set as a constant $k_c$, following previous studies implementing a virtual compliant elastic band for human-like environments [17].
-For HEBI\textsubscript{2}, the target trajectory is rendered as a blurry cloud of moving points, as shown in Fig.~\ref{fig:setup}(a), to emulate a less-skilled participant.
-A visual disturbance, a method used to manipulate task difficulty levels [2], is extended in this work by mapping it into a corresponding haptic disturbance.
-Specifically, the blurred visual target is represented by multiple moving spots, each rapidly moving point generating a haptic perturbation that collectively increases task uncertainty.
+where $\boldsymbol{\tau}_1$ denotes the commanded torques for HEBI\textsubscript{1}.
+The human-like motion is generated through a virtual stiffness set as a constant $k_c = 120\,\mathrm{N\,m^{-1}}$.
+This approach follows previous studies that used virtual compliant elastic bands to emulate human-like environments \cite{TakagiBurdet2017}.
+HEBI\textsubscript{2} emulates a novice participant.
+Its target trajectory is rendered as a blurry cloud of moving points, as shown in Fig.~\ref{fig:setup}(a).
+The visual disturbance, a method used to manipulate task difficulty levels \cite{TakagiBurdet2019}, is extended in this work by mapping it into a corresponding haptic disturbance.
+Specifically, the blurred target is represented by multiple moving spots.
+Each rapidly moving point generates a haptic perturbation, collectively increasing task uncertainty.
 The corresponding kinematics are:

-where $N = 10$ spots form a blurry point cloud moving with individual random velocities sampled from a Gaussian distribution with zero mean and $0.3\,$m/s standard deviation.
-This visual disturbance is converted into a haptic disturbance by assigning each blurred target point an independent virtual stiffness ($k_c/N$), equivalent to the mean of the distribution.
-The variability can be characterised by the Standard Error of Mean, corresponding to a normal distribution $\mathcal{N}(0,0.095^2)$, as detailed in Appendix \ref{appendix:GaussianDisturbance}.
+Here, $N = 10$ spots form a blurry point cloud.
+Each spot moves with a random velocity sampled from a Gaussian distribution (zero mean, $0.3\,$m/s standard deviation).
+This standard deviation matches the maximum target velocity used in \cite{TakagiBurdet2017}.
+We convert this visual disturbance into a haptic disturbance by assigning each blurred target point an independent virtual stiffness ($k_c/N$).
+The resulting variability is characterised by the Standard Error of Mean, corresponding to a normal distribution $\mathcal{N}(0,0.095^2)$.